Production of Beverage Alcohol Products

 Richard Gahagan winery compliance consultant

-Distilled spirits and wines containing certified or non-certified colors or flavors are required to be produced with a formula approved by ATF.
-Malt beverages containing certified or non-certified colors or flavors are required to be produced with a statement of process approved by ATF.
-Also, some sparkling wines and wine products made from agricultural products other than fruit or made with sugar and/or water in excess of the limitations for standard wine must also be produced under an ATF approved formula.
+Distilled spirits and wines containing certified or non-certified colors or flavors are required to be produced with a formula approved by TTB.
+Malt beverages containing certified or non-certified colors or flavors are required to be produced with a statement of process approved by TTB.
+Also, some sparkling wines and wine products made from agricultural products other than fruit or made with sugar and/or water in excess of the limitations for standard wine must also be produced under an TTB approved formula.

 Home